The Pro Tour organisers release stage profiles gradually. As soon as they are available, we will post them below.

 Stage 19: Lourdes – Laruns.
 200km.

 Our final day in the mountains, and we’ll be making the most of it with what Prudhomme has described as “the frightening Aspin-Tourmalet-Bordères-Soulor-Aubisque sequence”.
-The high point of this stage comes roughly halfway, at the top of the Tourmalet (one for all col baggers: it’s the most climbed mountain in Tour history), but the real struggle will take place in the final third, with an ascent of the picturesque but little-known Col des Bordères, followed by the vertiginous balcony road of the Cirque du Litor, and finally the magnificent Aubisque.
+The high point of this stage comes roughly halfway, at the top of the Tourmalet (one for all col baggers: it’s the most climbed mountain in Tour history), but the real struggle will take place in the final third, with an ascent of the picturesque but little-known Col des Bordères en route to the fiercesome Col du Soulor.
+This is then followed by the vertiginous balcony road of the Cirque du Litor, and finally the magnificent Aubisque.
 Whilst being a mighty test for pros and Le Loopers alike, the Aubisque really is one of the most exceptionally beautiful climbs: a spectacular way to say goodbye to the Pyrenees.

 Le Loop Practicalities: Start: Transfer to Lourdes.
 Finish: Transfer back to Pau hotel after dinner (so two nights in the same hotel.
 Yay).